colindean/talks/lightning/sei_issue_classification/sei_issue_classification.md

 ## :::Notes are not shown on slides, only on presenter view.
 ####
 title: >
-  Understanding work tickets through
+  Meaningful ticket labeling
-  SEI classification
+  with SEI classification
 author: '@colindean'
 date: November 30, 2021
 theme: white